ezmiller/humanscodes/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 |    AAPL |  64.73048780 |
 ```

-With the new column operations within for datasets, you can now simply write:
+With the new column operations for datasets, you can now simply write:

 ```
 (-> stocks